bluemango17/Arduino-Signal-Acquisition-Triggered-by-Playing-Video-File/README.md

 # Acquisition detector
-This python script was made as an idea to synchronize start of playing video file with start of acquisition of (EEG) data from arduino microcontroller.
+This python script was made as an idea to synchronize start of playing video file with start of acquisition of (EEG) data, from arduino microcontroller.
 It is realized as an intership project on University of Belgrade, School of Electrical Engineering, under the mentorship of professor PhD Nadica Miljković.

 **Instalation**